- February 26, 2024

 Unsafe Health Care Practices Are a Serious Risk

 Health care workers are exposed to a huge array of occupational hazards every day.
-Some are related to workers’ proximity to communicable diseases, while others stem from unsafe health care practices.
+Some are related to workers’ proximity to communicable diseases, while others stem from unsafe health care practices that could lead to personal injury.
 Dangers in this area include risks such as radiation exposure from using medical equipment.

-The most significant health issues currently facing workers in the health care field can be sorted into biological and non-biological injuries.
+The most significant health related personal injuries currently facing workers in the health care field can be sorted into biological and non-biological injuries.
 Biological injuries hold a 79% frequency rate.
 These injuries include:

 At the same time, nonbiological injuries hold a 68% frequency rate.
 Some of these include: